graphile/crystal/grafast/website/grafast/step-classes.md

 >;
 ```

-TODO: document streamV2.
+TODO: document stream.
 (It's like execute, except it returns a list of async iterators.)

 ### deduplicate